Exclusive: Peterhead's new signing Cieran Dunne reveals injury issue that put his career on hold

 “Having 30 dislocations is probably unheard of in football and I should have done something about it sooner.

-“But I tried to play through it and keep going, the season I had at Cove was a struggle for my mentally and physically because of that happening.
+“But I tried to play through it and keep going, the season I had at Cove was a struggle for me mentally and physically because of that happening.

 “Thankfully that’s all in the past because that injury has put my career on hold for two years effectively.”